starchturrets/windows-shenanigans/guide.md

 # Things to note before installing

 - [ ] Does your device officially support Windows 11?
-Even if supported, certain features in the firmware settings on some older devices, such as TPM or secure boot, are often disabled by default and must be toggled on.
+Even if supported, certain features in the firmware settings on some older devices, such as TPM or secure boot, are disabled by default and must be toggled on.
 While it is technically possible to [bypass the requirements and install on unsupported hardware](https://support.microsoft.com/en-us/windows/installing-windows-11-on-devices-that-don-t-meet-minimum-system-requirements-0b2dc4a2-5933-4ad4-9c09-ef0a331518f1), you may want to consider a Linux distro.
 - [ ] If you're not planning on dualbooting, and your device gives you the option to, disable the Microsoft UEFI CA in the secure boot settings.
-This will somewhat improve boot security because instead of trusting hundreds of bootloaders you will only be trusting Windows (and your OEM) certificates.
+This will somewhat improve boot security because instead of trusting hundreds of bootloaders you will only be trusting Windows and your OEM certificates.
 - [ ] Does your OEM/Motherboard manufacturer provide you with bloatware delivered through the WPBT?
 There may be an option in the firmware to disable it.

 # On Install

 It is best not to login to a Microsoft Account on Windows.
 This is because of all the sync stuff that is toggled on by default.
 While not impossible to control, it's an annoyance that's best avoided.
 In addition, certain group policies for Edge do not apply to logged in users.
 Finally, according to [this study](https://web.archive.org/web/20230717045727/https://www.autoriteitpersoonsgegevens.nl/uploads/imported/public_version_dutch_dpa_informal_translation_summary_of_investigation_report.pdf), more device identifiers are sent with telemetry when logged into a Microsoft Account (see pages 5 through 7).

-On Windows 11 Pro and above it is possible to skip the requirement to login by clicking on the “Set up for work or school” option -> Sign-in Options -> Domain Join.
+To skip the login, select **Set up for work or school > Sign-in Options > Domain Join**.

 Go through the OOBE and opt out of everything:

-- [ ] Let Microsoft and apps use your location > No
+- [ ] **Let Microsoft and apps use your location > No**
-- [ ] Find my device > No
+- [ ] **Find my device > No**
-- [ ] Send diagnostic data to Microsoft > Required only
+- [ ] **Send diagnostic data to Microsoft > Required only**
-- [ ] Improve inking & typing > No
+- [ ] **Improve inking & typing > No**
-- [ ] Get tailored experiences with diagnostic data > No
+- [ ] **Get tailored experiences with diagnostic data > No**
-- [ ] Let apps use advertising ID > No
+- [ ] **Let apps use advertising ID > No**

 To stop Windows from pestering you to login to a Microsoft account, go to **System > Settings > Notifications > Additional Settings** and untick all the checkboxes there.

-- [ ] Show the Windows welcome experience after updates and when signed in to show what's new and suggested
+- [ ] **Show the Windows welcome experience after updates and when signed in to show what's new and suggested**
-- [ ] Suggest ways to get the most out of Windows and finish setting up this device
+- [ ] **Suggest ways to get the most out of Windows and finish setting up this device**
-- [ ] Get tips and suggestions when using Windows
+- [ ] **Get tips and suggestions when using Windows**

 # Things that phone home to Microsoft